 Images and story: Hong Kong Tourism Board

 The Hong Kong Tourism Board (HKTB) has long offered visitors a choice of fascinating tours for every taste: day and night tours, harbor excursions, visits to outlying islands, culture and nature tours.
-For 2014 a number of in-depth educational tours have been added to the list that will give participants many unique insights into the ancient but ever-changing face of Hong Kong.
-On your next visit, consider signing up for the Sham Shui Po Foodie Tour, A Different Taste of Hong Kong Tour, a Tai O Eco Tour, a ‘Wing Chung’ Kung Fu Experience Tour, a Hand Made in Hong Kong Tour or a three-day Cycling the Castle Houses of Southern China Tour.
+For its current list of 22 tours, click here.
+We are pleased to feature five possibilities in this article: Sham Shui Po Foodie Tour, A Different Taste of Hong Kong Tour, a Tai O Eco Tour, a ‘Wing Chung’ Kung Fu Experience Tour or a three-day Cycling the Castle Houses of Southern China Tour.

 First on the list is the Sham Shui Po Foodie Tour.
 Designed for food lovers who are interested in learning about local foods, participants will watch the fascinating, busy community of Sham Shui Po come to life early in the morning and share with the residents the foods that they enjoy.
 Visits will be paid to a cha chan teng (a Hong Kong-style café) where the day commences with a local style breakfast, followed by visits to a traditional pudding shop, a specialty soy store, a Chiu Chow-style restaurant, a long-established bakery and a handmade-noodle shop.